someodd/someodd.github.io/_posts/2024-03-05-window-maker.md

 For example, I set lock (`xscreensaver-command -lock`) to my super key + l.

+I think sometimes (?) you may need to restart the session for hotkeys to come into effect.

 #### Control Screen Brightness

 Use `brightnessctl set 10%-` and `brightnessctl set 10%+` then add to menu and assign hotkeys.